 Additional (informative) message constraints for interoperability of ADX-HIV data exchange which are outside of the scope of this profile are described in Section 8.4.

-8.2.1 ADX Data Structure Definition (DSD)
+8.2.1 ADX-HIV Data Structure Definition (DSD)

 The purpose of this DSD is to provide a common structural metadata (codelists with data elements and associated disaggregation) to represent HIV core indicators that could be readily used in existing systems.
 An ADX-HIV compliant DSD shall be compliant with a well-formed ADX DSD document.
 This Section 8.2.1 provides a description of the HIV ADX DSD content.